LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 - A few buffers storing values needed for trying to achieve and displaying the looping frequency.
 - A name, given by a :obj:`classmethod` to ensure it is unique.
+- Lists of regular input and output Links.
+VisionBlocks additionally keep lists of their input and output ImageLinks and the associated image state.
+- A list of configuration Pipe endpoints to close when the ``fork`` start method makes the child inherit endpoints owned by other Blocks.

+The constructor also registers the Block's name and type as a node in the module-level :class:`~crappy.links.LinkGraph`.
+Creating regular Links and ImageLinks adds the corresponding edges during this phase, so the complete connection topology is available before Crappy starts any Process.

 Each instance of Block might of course also perform extra tasks, depending how the ``__init__`` method of the child class is implemented.
 The ``__init__``